bobanetwork/boba_legacy/boba_community/turing-monsters/README.md

 $ yarn test:rinkeby
 ```

 Ok, all done.
 Enjoy.
-The terminal will give you all the inforation you need to mint and send a turing monster to your friends:
+The terminal will give you all the information you need to mint and send a Turing monster to your friends:

 ```
   Turing NFT Random 256